Time & Materials#

 However, because a considerable amount of time might pass before the hours are billed, you might run into problems when trying to invoice your own customers.
 For this reason, we recommend that external resources post their times immediately.

-To avoid a situation in which expenses are posted to a job twice, the invoice you get from an external resource will later be applied to the job ledger entries created from the resource’s time journal.
+To avoid a situation in which expenses are posted to a project twice, the invoice you get from an external resource will later be applied to the project ledger entries created from the resource’s time journal.

 Purchase invoices and invoice entries#